rogerioagjr/rogerioagjr.github.io/_pages/personal.md

 [International Olympiad in Informatics](http://ioinformatics.org) in [2016 (Russia)](http://stats.ioinformatics.org/delegations/BRA/2016) and
 [2017 (Iran)](http://stats.ioinformatics.org/delegations/BRA/2017).
 I came to the
-US for the first time to attend MIT, and now I live in Cambridge, MA.
+US for the first time to attend MIT.

 I'm latino, I use he/his pronouns, and, for my fellow linguists who understand [IPA](https://www.ipachart.com),